NVSL/Corundum/README.md

 ## Usage

-Use either of the following instructions to add `corundum` in your `Cargo.toml` dependencies section:
+Use either of the following instructions to add Corundum in your `Cargo.toml` dependencies section:

 ```toml